Olateru Olagbegi II: Personal life

+Early life and career

+Sir Olateru Olagbegi II (born August 1910) was the paramount ruler of Owo Kingdom in Ondo State, southwestern Nigeria, from 1938 to 1941, succeeding Ajike Ogunoye.
+Sir Olateru Olagbegi II died in October 1998 and was succeeded by Olowo Adekola Ogunoye II.

 He was appointed Olowo in 1941 and ruled for 25 years before he was deposed.
 His exile from power was a fallout of a regional crisis between two Action Group leaders: Awolowo and Samuel Ladoke Akintola.
 The Action Group which was launched in his palace a decade earlier, was led by Awolowo in the 1950s.
 A battle of wills between the two gladiators in the early 1960s saw Oba Olateru pitching his tent with Akintola.

 However, his choice only fomented tension in his community.
 A military coup in 1966 created an avenue for some citizens of Owo to unleash violence and revolt against Olagbegi.
 He was banished from power in 1966 by the military administrator of the Western Region and re-instated 25 years later.